enterprisemodules/connect/doc/nutshell.md

 ```

-If you want to merge a set of object hashes, use :
+If you want to merge a set of object hashes, use:

 ```
 big_hash = {